ndenev/kubectl-tail/README.md

 ## Features

 - Tail logs from pods with automatic discovery of new pods
-- Support for various resource types (pods, deployments, statefulsets, daemonsets, jobs, etc.)
+- Support for multiple resources (e.g., several deployments) and various resource types (pods, deployments, statefulsets, daemonsets, jobs, etc.)
 - Filter by namespace, labels, and resource names
+- Colorized output for easy log differentiation
 - Continuous monitoring with graceful handling of pod restarts and deletions
+- Requires at least one resource or label selector to prevent accidental whole-namespace tailing

 ## Installation